What pipelines are

 How pipelines run

-Somewhat unsurprisingly, the function used to run pipelines is calledrun_pipeline
+Somewhat unsurprisingly, the function used to run pipelines is calledrun_pipeline.

-orchestrates multi-dataset processing by running per-file pipelines through the sequence of tasks.
+Cognee uses a layered execution model: a single call to run_pipeline orchestrates multi-dataset processing by running per-file pipelines through the sequence of tasks.

 - Statuses are yielded as the pipeline runs and written to databases where appropriate